Red Tide Update: December 5, 2018

 Virginia Forrest Beach – 1 sign

-The Florida Fish and Wildlife Conservation Commission (FWC) has created an enhanced, interactive map, updated daily with water sampling analysis to show the status of naturally-occurring red tide throughout the state.
-Click here to view the Red Tide Status Map
+The FWC has created an enhanced, interactive map, updated daily with water sampling analysis to show the status of naturally-occurring red tide throughout the state.
+View the Red Tide Status Map

 Please use this information to make informed decisions about visiting local beaches.